adwait85/homelab/journal/2026-07-06-day2-parts-hunt.md

 assembled all of it myself, with a bit of help from my dad. worth saying — this was genuinely the first time in my life i'd actually seen the inside of a real desktop PC.
-Arduino boards and dev kits are one thing, this was a different scale of "please don't break the expensive thing" energy. but it went together fine in the end.
+Arduino boards and dev kits are one thing, this was a different scale but it went together fine in the end.

 that's the hardware side sorted. next part is where the actual network design starts.